MacBook Trackpad not working? 10 simple solution to fix it

 Reset the SMC (System Management Controller)

-Another method you can use is to reset the System Management Controller or SMC to resolve several problems on your Mac, including the Trackpad not working.
-The method to reset SMC differs as per how old your Mac is.
+Another method you can use is to reset the System Management Controller (SMC) to resolve several problems on your Mac, including the Trackpad not working.
+The process to reset the SMC differs depending on how old your Mac is.

-Use or run Apple Diagnostics Tool on MacBook
+Use or run the Apple Diagnostics Tool on a MacBook

 MacBook has an inbuilt Diagnostic tool that detects problems, and you can fix them.